SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 ## Discovery
 **System Service Discovery**

+??? abstract "Anomaly Internal RDP"

+    Detects uncompleted attempts to connect to a rdp session.

+    - **Effort:** master

 ??? abstract "PowerView commandlets 1"

     Detects PowerView commandlets which perform network and Windows domain enumeration and exploitation.
 It provides replaces for almost all Windows net commands, letting you query users, machines, domain controllers, user descriptions, share, sessions, and more.